mrbrwntstc/redesigned-carnival/README.md

 - create a projection matrix that's an orthogonal matrix
 - create a uniform variable in the vertex shader to take the projection matrix
 - add capability to set mat4 objects in `shader.h` and `shader.cpp`

+### Part 20

+Projection matrices in OpenGL

+- change the screen size to 960 x 540
+- change the projection matrix to pixels instead of ordered pairs
+- change the points of the position matrix